Djembe Drum Group

 EVERYONE WELCOME

 A djembe or jembe is a rope-tuned skin-covered goblet drum played with bare hands, originally from West Africa.
-According to the Bambara people in Mali, the name of the djembe comes from the saying “Anke djé, anke bé” which translates to “everyone gather together in peace” and defines the drum’s purpose.
+According to the Bambara people in Mali, the name of the djembe comes from the saying “Anke djé, anke bé” which translates to “everyone gathers together in peace” and defines the drum’s purpose.
 The djembe can produce a wide variety of sounds, making it a most versatile drum.
 The drum is very loud, allowing it to be heard clearly as a solo instrument over a large percussion ensemble.

 For more information, please contact:

-or Lorne at 403-678-9542
+Lorne at 403-678-9542